mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/white-label.md

 ---
-title: "White Labeling"
+title: "White label"
-heading: "White Labeling Mattermost"
+heading: "White label"
 description: "Learn how to white label the Mattermost Mobile app, and how to replace and override the assets used for your Mattermost deployment."
 date: 2018-05-20T11:35:32-04:00
 weight: 3